roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 ## let

 Let keyword used to declare variables in JavaScript.
-Variables defined using let cannot be re-declared.
+Variables defined using let Cannot be re-declared within the same scope.

 **Code**